-However, a handful of states that operate their own exchanges have opted to extend open enrollment through the use of special enrollment periods.
+However, a handful of states that operate their own exchanges have opted to extend open enrollment beyond January 15.
+And in Idaho, open enrollment ends on December 15, 2022 (although Idaho’s enrollment window also began earlier, on October 15, 2022).

 Remember, unless you qualify for a special enrollment period or another form of minimum essential coverage that offers year-round enrollment, like Medicaid, you can only enroll in individual major medical insurance during annual open enrollment.
 So it’s a good idea to take some time right now to review your healthcare needs, current/past insurance coverage, and make some decisions for the coming year.

-In the remainder of this blog post, we’ll walk you through the steps to take to get ready for and enroll in health insurance during the 2020 open enrollment period.
+In the remainder of this blog post, we’ll walk you through the steps to take to get ready for and enroll in health insurance during the open enrollment period for 2023 coverage.

-Remember, if a medical concern is discovered during a routine or preventive care check, it could cause you to become ineligible for some non-ACA health insurance options.
+Remember, if a medical concern is discovered during a routine or preventive care check, it could cause you to become ineligible for some non-ACA-compliant health insurance options.
+But it will not change anything about your eligibility or premiums for ACA-compliant plans.
+(Note that non-ACA-compliant health insurance is not sold through the health insurance marketplace.

 2. Understand your options if you’re shopping around for individual health insurance: